iclanzan/Backup/README.md

 Backup is a plugin that provides backup capabilities for Wordpress.
 Backups are `zip` archives created locally and uploaded to a folder of your choosing on Google Drive.

 You are in total control of what files and directories get backed up.

 ## Installation

-The plugin requires WordPress 3.4 and is installed like any other plugin.
+The plugin requires WordPress 3.4 or higher and is installed like any other plugin.

 - Upload the plugin to the `/wp-contents/plugins/` folder.
 - Activate the plugin from the 'Plugins' menu in WordPress.